Avestal24/Houston_Travel_Cost/README.md

 Determine an abstract of what our cost of travel will encompass.
 We will need one feature/value to which we gauge all other features' importance in our prediction model.
 Our objective is to determine what personal factors influence the travel time of individuals in Houston  in order to illustrate what groups primarily shoulder the burden of long commute times and their associated side effects.
 With this data we hope to provide a greater understanding of what groups are at a disadvantage because of their proximity to their jobs.
 We will produce a model using potentially relevant variables such as age, sex, or job sector in order to answer our research question.

-Expected outcomes:
+#### Expected outcomes:

-	To create predictions with our machine learning model that show close results to our related metric we use to determine cost of commute.
+'To create predictions with our machine learning model that show close results to our related metric we use to determine cost of commute.
 Though we don’t expect perfect results, our goal is to create something that gets close.
-If our model holds, we can possibly determine areas or individuals that require more infrastructure and better means for travel.
+If our model holds, we can possibly determine areas or individuals that require more infrastructure and better means for travel.'

-Potential dataset variables.
+#### Potential dataset variables.

 https://api.census.gov/data/2019/acs/acs5/variables.html
 - Means of transportation by age